 After the Process:

 Usually, you are taken to a recovery room after the procedure if you get sedation or general anesthesia.
-On the other hand, if you receive local anesthesia, your short recuperation time is likely in the dental seat.
+On the other hand, if you receive local anesthesia, your s

 The following are some instructions your dentist may give you while you are recovering from wisdom tooth surgery: